CrowdStrike/falcon-cloudformation/README.md

 | [Falcon Sensor](falcon-sensor)   | Deploys the Falcon Sensor to an ECS cluster with EC2 instances.
 See [the README](falcon-sensor/README.md) for more info. |

 ## Support
-CrowdStrike Falcon CloudFormation templates are example templates designed to streamline the deployment and use of CrowdStrike products via AWS CloudFormation.
-While not a formal CrowdStrike product, CrowdStrike Falcon CloudFormation templates are maintained by CrowdStrike.
+CrowdStrike Falcon CloudFormation templates is a community-driven, open source project designed to streamline the deployment and use of CrowdStrike products using AWS CloudFormation.
+While not a formal CrowdStrike product, CrowdStrike Falcon CloudFormation templates are maintained by CrowdStrike and supported in partnership with the open source developer community.